clarencesakagwa/test-app/README.md

 # CLAM TV — Android app project

-This folder is a complete Android app that opens **https://clamtv.vercel.app** full screen, with your name, icon and colours already filled in.
+This folder is a complete Android app that opens **https://clamtv.vercel.app** full screen, with its name, icon and colours already filled in.

-## Easiest way to get an APK (free, no software to install)
+## Easiest way to get the APK (free, no software to install)

 1. Create a free GitHub account and make a new **empty** repository.
 2. Upload every file in this folder to that repository (drag and drop works).